When to Learn How to Lead Climb

 “When should I start leading?”

-I had been climbing for just over two years when I first learned to lead climb.
-I was at an area called Manchester Wall outside of Richmond, VA.
+I had been climbing for just over two years when I first learned how to lead climb.
+I was in an area called Manchester Wall outside of Richmond, VA.
 For those of you that have never had the pleasure of climbing at Manchester Wall, they left the pylons of the old railroad bridge up.
-These pylons are made of enormous, ancient stones that we climbers soon discovered were, well, climbable.
-Years later we now have a dedicated climbing area that is a strange Frankenstein of indoor and outdoor climbing.
-The holds and perfectly flat walls say indoor, but the river behind you and icy sleet in your face scream outdoor.
+These pylons are made of enormous, ancient stones that we climbers soon discovered were climbable.
+Years later, we now have a dedicated climbing area that is a strange Frankenstein of indoor and outdoor climbing.
+The holds and perfectly flat walls say indoor, but the river behind you and icy sleet in your face scream outdoors.
 It’s all very confusing.
 But it makes for a nice transitional location when learning to lead climb.

-Some friends and I had met at Manchester to top rope for a bit when, from around the corner, the single most retro, old school climber we had ever seen emerged.
-We had seen him around, and he was quite the sight in all of his gear.
+Some friends and I had met at Manchester to top rope for a bit when, from around the corner, the single most retro, old-school climber we had ever seen emerged.
+We had seen him around, and he was quite the sight in all his gear pieces.
 He had the janky, 1970’s harness, the timeless quickdraws (which consisted of purple, frayed slings with an ancient carabiner on each end), and a sweet pair of Montelliana Skywalkers.
 Skywalkers are one of the many vintage shoes that modern climbing brands have begun modeling their “retro high tops” after.
 These were originals.

 We all looked around, our eyes darting from his harness to his leathery skin to each other and back to his harness.

-He cut me off, “I’ve seen you out here a handful of times now, you’ve got this!”
-He began to tie in on our rope and so naturally, I loaded my atc and waited.
+He cut me off, “I’ve seen you out here a handful of times now.
+You’ve got this!”
+He began to tie in on our rope, and so naturally, I loaded my ATC and waited.
 “Just feed me slack and catch me if I fall!
 Ready?”
-His voice was gruff like sandpaper on calluses, but he spoke with an unwavering confidence.
+His voice was gruff like sandpaper on calluses, but he spoke with unwavering confidence.
 He didn’t wait for a response and simply grinned and stepped up to the wall.

-It was then, as he began to climb, that a couple of things occurred to me: My hands knew what to do, probably because I had watched about a thousand videos on how to lead.
+As he began to climb, it was then that a couple of things occurred to me: My hands knew what to do, probably because I had watched about a thousand videos on how to lead.
 Lead belaying wasn’t so hard!
-Also my climber was well into his 60s.
+Also, my climber was well into his 60s.